iArcanic/pacific-tours-ccse-cw1-report/report.md

 # 1 Introduction

 This report documents the design, development, and implementation of a web-based reservation system for the company, Pacific Tours.
-The project aims to create an online system that enables customers to search, select, and reserve various hotel accommodations and tour packages that are offered by the company.
+The project aims to create a website that enables customers to search and book various hotel accommodations and tourd that are offered by the company.

 The main requirements for this system are as follows:

 - Customer registration and login
-- Searching and booking hotels
-- Searching and booking tours
-- Searching and booking packages (consisting of hotel + tour)
+- Booking hotels, tours, and packages (a combination of both a hotel and a tour)
 - Offering discounts based on booked packages
 - Managing booking cancellations and modifications
 - Generating booking summaries and availability reports for managers

 # 2 System design and development approach

-To meet the outlined requirements, a software development methodology, specifically agile, was incorporated to iteratively gather requirements, and design considerations to implement and demonstrate credible working progression within set cycles.
+To meet the outlined requirements, an agile approach was taken.

 ## 2.1 Agile software development methodology

 The iterative approach to developing software has been highly beneficial to programmers to improve their skills and organisations in estimating the necessary timespan required for certain tasks [@edeki2015].
-Its traits of flexibility, a clear-defined scope of requirements, quick adaptability as well and pragmatism to deliverables make it suitable for software companies to survive within evolving landscapes [@brush2022] – whilst maintaining the company's business interests.
+Its traits of flexibility, a clear-defined scope of requirements, quick adaptability as well and pragmatism to deliverables make it suitable for developing software [@brush2022].

-Agile programming utilises the idea of sprints, which are iterative repetitions whereby a functionality is taken and developed to produce small new increments.
+Agile programming utilises the idea of sprints, which are iterative cycles whereby a functionality is taken and developed to produce small increments.
 Each sprint follows the typical developmental phases, as seen in more traditional software methodologies such as the waterfall method.
-These phases include requirements, analysis, design, evolution, and delivery @abrahamsson2017].
+These phases include requirements, analysis, design, evolution, and delivery [@abrahamsson2017].

 ## 2.2 Agile application and design considerations

 For this specific scenario, however, an agile methodology was adopted with sprints each lasting 2-weeks.
-This timeframe proved to be adequate for implementing (which arguably took most of the time), demonstrating, and conducting robust testing.
-Rather than delivering all the requirements at once, it was beneficial to abstract and break the overall scenario down into key components and decompose further if required.
+This timeframe proved to be adequate for implementing, demonstrating, and conducting robust testing.
+Rather than delivering all the requirements at once, it was beneficial to abstract and break the overall scenario down into key components.

 Throughout, the goal was to promote code that is maintainable, extendable, and also secure.
 This can be achieved through best coding practices such as: